KentFletcher/LearningJournal/README.md

-A place to learn and take notes.
+A place where I can learn and take notes.